C&K Contractors Logo

 Skateparks can vary in size and structure.
 Some are constructed cheaply from prefabricated plywood, while skilled skateboarders prefer concrete plazas built to last.

-Innovative ideas in skatepark design and construction continue to grow, shaped by changing trends, novel building methods and materials, and environmental constraints.
+Innovative ideas in skatepark design and construction continue to evolve, shaped by shifting trends, novel construction methods and materials, and environmental constraints.

 Skateboarding requires physical fitness, agility, balance, and self-confidence.
 As its popularity spreads, the sport has spawned dedicated clubs, websites, magazines, and fashion trends.